m4rr/money_bot/README.md

 # Money/USDRUB Bot

-I convert $, €, ₽ currencies based on Open Exchange Rates.
-Ask me '$1' for example.
+Convert $, €, ₽, CAD currencies based on Open Exchange Rates.
+Ask '$1' for example.
 Or '100 ₽'.

-Telegram chat bot like
+Telegram chat bot like:
 * you ask `$10`
 * she replies `735 ₽`